Report observations of rats through EDDMapS, by calling 310-FARM, by emailing [email protected] or your local municipality!

 Alberta's Rat Control Program

-Alberta Agriculture and Irrigation (AAI) established a Rat Control Program in the 1950s when rats were first reported on Alberta's eastern borders, and is one of the most successful pest management initiatives in the world, keeping the province virtually rat-free for over 70 years.
+Alberta Agriculture and Irrigation (AGI) established a Rat Control Program in the 1950s when rats were first reported on Alberta's eastern borders, and is one of the most successful pest management initiatives in the world, keeping the province virtually rat-free for over 70 years.
 This program includes strict regulations, public education, and routine inspections of farms, businesses, and residential areas.
-This program relies heavily on Albertans to report observations of rats.
-If you spot a rat or suspect rat damage, email rats@gov.ab.ca, submit a report using EDDMapS, AISC’s free smartphone app for reporting invasive species, call 310-FARM, or contact your local municipality.
-All reports are provided to the Alberta Agriculture and Irrigation Rat Control Team who work with local stakeholders to come up with solutions.

 Potential for Disease Spread

 Rats are notorious carriers of diseases that can spread to humans and animals, posing serious public health risks.
 Disease transfer can occur directly through bites, scratches, urine, feces, and saliva of rats or indirectly through fleas, ticks, or mites.
 Rats are known to transmit over 35 different diseases, some of which come with big consequences.
 An example is Hantavirus, a rare respiratory disease found in the saliva, urine, and feces of rats, this disease is fatal and there is no known cure.
-Other diseases include the bubonic plague, Weil's disease, leptospirosis, rat-bite fever, salmonella, and trichinosis.
+Other diseases include the bubonic plague, Weil's disease, salmonella, leptospirosis, rat-bite fever, and trichinosis.
 The risk of disease outbreaks increases with rat populations, especially in areas with poor sanitation or where rats come into close contact with humans.
 Controlling rat populations is vital to reducing the potential spread of these diseases.

 Need for Increased Awareness